ksu-hmi/AI-Powered-Preventive-Healthcare-System/README.md

 ## Acknowledgments

 This application was developed as part of the **TechXcelerate 2024** challenge, focusing on developing a predictive healthcare system using machine learning and AI.
+I will add two models, XGBoost and Naive Bayes, to the analysis of the diabetes dataset (diabetes data.csv) for enhanced predictive modeling.